Shams200648/Shams200648/README.md

 # 💫 About : 👨‍💻 Fathhur Rahaman Sams
 ![Profile Views](https://komarev.com/ghpvc/?username=Shams200648&color=red&style=flat-square)

-Hi, I’m Fathhur Rahaman Sams — an AI and machine learning and deep learning enthusiast, researcher, and developer with hands-on experience in object detection, computer vision, and explainable AI.
-I am passionate about solving real-world problems through innovative, data-driven solutions and also AI agentic automation.
+Hi, I’m Fathhur Rahaman Sams — an AI, Machine Learning and Deep Learning enthusiast, researcher, and developer with hands-on experience in object detection, computer vision, and explainable AI.
+I am passionate about solving real-world problems through innovative, data-driven solutions and also AI agentic automation with the implimentation of robotics.

 ---